-iOS 7 beta 3 now available to registered developers [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+iOS 7 beta 3 now available to registered developers [UPDATED]Alex Wagner - Editorial Director of News and Content

 Right on schedule, Apple today released iOS 7 beta 3 to the registered users of its iOS Developer Program.
 Apple originally introduced iOS 7 on June 10 and rolled out the first beta on the same date, and two weeks later it pushed iOS 7 beta 2 to developers.
 Fast-forward another two weeks and the third beta of iOS 7 is now rolling out to the iPhone 4, iPhone 4S, iPhone 5, iPad 2, iPad 3, iPad 4, iPad mini and fifth-generation iPod touch.